-I pull out my trusty Crockpot on days like those, when I need a little "Life is a cabaret, old chum!" pep in my step, a little slow-cooked comfort.
-The kind of comfort that comes twofold: first in the cooking, because all I need to do is bung everything into the slow cooker and press the button; the second in the eating, because we all know that the dishes we braise, simmer, and stew for 8 hours straight are usually soul-soothing.
+I pull out my trusty slow cooker on days like those, when I need a little "Life is a cabaret, old chum!" pep in my step, a little slow-cooked comfort.
+The kind of comfort that comes in two stages: first in the cooking, because all I need to do is bung everything into the slow cooker and press the button; and then again in the eating, because we all know that the dishes we braise, simmer, and stew for eight hours straight tend to be the most soul-soothing.

-For days when you want to ignore the rest of the world and all of its problems like me and Sally Bowles in Cabaret, here are our best slow-cooker recipes.
+For days when you just want to ignore the rest of the world and all its problems, like me and Sally Bowles in Cabaret, here are our best slow-cooker recipes.

-"I was initially concerned that the lean meat would dry out," our test kitchen director Josh Cohen told me while developing this recipe.
-But the creamy leek sauce (based on classic French preparations of rabbit in mustard sauce) is rich and flavorful, with a nice tinge of acidity from the whole-grain mustard.
-All this to say: These slow-cooker chicken breasts will be moist as can be.
+This recipe's creamy leek sauce (based on the classic French preparation of rabbit in mustard sauce) is rich and flavorful, with a nice tinge of acidity from the whole-grain mustard.
+All this to say: These slow-cooker chicken breasts stay moist as can be.

 Who would've thunk that a plate this gorgeous could come out of a slow cooker?
-When you let the Crockpot do all of the hard work (breaking down a lamb shoulder), all you need to do after is bejewel the tender meat with pomegranate seeds, pistachios, and fresh dill.
+When you let the slow cooker handle all the hard work (like breaking down a lamb shoulder), all you need to do is bejewel the tender meat with pomegranate seeds, pistachios, and fresh dill.

 This is easily the most popular pot roast on Food52.
-Susan Miglore (Genius columnist Kristen Miglore's mother) has adapted Betty Watson's original recipe for the Crockpot.
+Susan Miglore (Genius creative director Kristen Miglore's mother) has adapted Betty Watson's original recipe for the slow cooker.
 "By removing it from the realm of the stove and oven," Kristen explains, "you're that much freer to have pot roast at any time of year, whenever you need it."